Interoperability Concerns

 Mutual aid departments have expressed frustration with the coordination challenges encryption creates.

-The Broader Pattern in New Jersey
+The broader pattern in New Jersey

 "Hopefully they won't go the way of Toms River."